dprapas/hello-jenkins/README.md

 Hello Jenkins

-This is a test project
+This is a test project for Jenkins pipelines